aus-plant-phenomics-network/stac-generator/docs/quick_start.md

 The first positional argument is the path to the config file.
 The first keyword argument `id` (required) is the id of the generated collection.
 The second keyword argument `dst` is the location the generated records should be saved.

-Once this command is run, we should see a generated folder in the current directory.
+Once this command is run, we should see a `generated` folder in the current directory.
 Upon opening `generated`, you will see a `collection.json` which is the STAC Collection metadata, and a `Werribee` folder containing `Werribee.json`, which is the STAC item metadata.

 You can now verify that the `id` provided in the command line (`Werribee_Collection`) corresponds to the `id` in `collection.json`, the `id` in `Werribee.json` corresponds to the `id` provided in `simple_config.json`, and the asset's href in `Werribee.json` corresponds to the `location` provided in `simple_config.json`.

 ## Describing vector attributes

 So far, we have learned to write a bare-minimum config to describe a vector asset and use the stac generator command to generate the metadata record.
 In this example, we will learn how to add additional metadata to better describe the asset.
-For instance, we now want to add a `title` and a `description` to our STAC record.
-We also want to describe some attributes contained in the vector file.
-For instance, we can see that `Werribee.geojson` has an attribute called `Suburb_Name`:
+For instance, we may now want to add a `title` and a `description` to our STAC record and also to describe some attributes contained in the vector file.
+We can see that `Werribee.geojson` has an attribute called `Suburb_Name`:

 ![](images/quick_start_Werribee_Attribute.png)